 Welcome to our P.E Curriculum

-At Cuddington Croft, we pride ourselves in developing our children’s teamwork, resilience and to celebrate the success of ourselves and of others.
+At Cuddington Croft, we pride ourselves in developing our children’s teamwork, resilience and sportsmanship.
 We feel that through our P.E curriculum and extra curricular activities, we offer our children a broad and varied curriculum which develops their knowledge and skills as well as their confidence to take part in intra-school and inter-school competitions.
 We feel it is important that our children get the opportunity to represent the school in the local community.
-Our P.E curriculum helps develop confidence, teamwork, effective communication and allows our children to learn about success and how to deal with not winning through a supportive environment that allows for the children to celebrate taking part and the little successes, which we are extremely proud of.
+Our P.E curriculum helps develop confidence and effective communication skills.
+Alongside developing skills in a variety of sports, it provides opportunities for our children to learn about success and failure in a supportive environment.
+Children are encouraged to celebrate their successes, however small, and cope with not winning in a mature way.

-Physical Education at Cuddington Croft, helps our children to understand what physical activity looks and feels like and how with practice they can improve their individual and team performance to reach high quality outcomes.
-In KS1, pupils develop a fundamental range of gymnastics, dance and games skills.
+Physical Education at Cuddington Croft helps our children to understand what physical activity looks and feels like, and how, with practice, they can improve their individual and team performance to reach high quality outcomes.
+In KS1, pupils will develop fundamental skills in gymnastics, dance and games.
 They will be able to demonstrate basic movements and begin to link skills together to work towards an intended outcome.
 They will also start to understand the requirements of working within different group dynamics and demonstrate this with increased confidence.

 Implementation - how do we plan and teach P.E?

-Our children undertake two hours of PE every week in lessons that are planned to cover the National Curriculum themes of athletics, dance, gymnastics, OAA and games (net & wall, invasion and striking & fielding).
-The curriculum considers the importance of both the breadth and depth of learning.
-Ongoing CPD is used to ensure that all staff feel confident in delivering both engaging and challenging PE lessons to all pupils.
-We offer CPD through specialist PE teachers who work alongside our staff to develop their subject knowledge and provide them with the skills to deliver both engaging and challenging lessons in future years.
-Our staff are supported with nationally recognised PE resources that provide extensive teaching and learning materials including video clips to build teaching confidence.
+Our children undertake two hours of P.E every week in lessons that are planned to cover the National Curriculum themes of athletics, dance, gymnastics, OAA and games (net & wall, invasion and striking & fielding).
+The progressive curriculum from Primary P.E Planning considers the importance of both the breadth and depth of learning.
+Certain sports and skill sets are prioritised to prepare children to compete in related intra-school competitions.
+Children build upon prior learning by enhancing and revising familiar skills and then refine or learn new skills.
+Ongoing CPD is used to ensure that all staff feel confident in delivering both engaging and challenging P.E lessons to all pupils.
+We offer CPD through specialist P.E teachers who work alongside our staff to develop their subject knowledge and provide them with the skills to deliver both engaging and challenging lessons in future years.
+Our staff are supported with nationally recognised P.E resources that provide extensive teaching and learning materials including video clips to build teaching confidence.
 The lessons begin with a high intensity warm up linked to their topic to engage and focus the children.
 They then spend a short time revisiting previous skills before learning new ones.
 They practise in isolation first before applying them context of a mini game.
 Throughout this lesson structure, there are opportunities to extend and challenge individual pupils and provide support for others.
 The sequences of lessons teach new skills and develop existing ones over a number of weeks resulting in a tournament, performance or task which allows those skills to be showcased in a competitive environment.

 Children have 10 hours of swimming lessons each year from Reception up to year 5 with catch up lessons in place for those children who fail to meet the National Curriculum requirements for swimming and water safety by the end of Year 5.